hanhy06/embellish_chat/docs/README.md

 - The server was stressed with up to **500 chat messages per tick**
   (≈ **10,000 messages per second**).
 - Each message was about **50** or **200** characters long.
-- The server was kept under continuous load while sending these messages every tick.Once the TPS and latency values stabilized, the average was calculated over that steady-state period.
+- The server was kept under continuous load while sending these messages every tick.Once the MSPT(Milliseconds Per Tick) value stabilized, the average was calculated over that steady-state period.
-- The reported value is the **average TPS latency** during that period.
+- The reported value is the **average MSPT** during that period.

 The messages used in the tests are: